Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Supporting Additional Browsers and Browser Configurations
 ---------------------------------------------------------
 The Selenium API supports running against multiple browsers in addition to Internet Explorer and Mozilla Firefox.
-The the SeleniumHQ.org website for supported browsers.
+See the SeleniumHQ.org website for supported browsers.
 In addition, when a browser is not directly supported, you may still run your Selenium tests against a browser of your choosing by using the "\*custom" run-mode (i.e. in place of \*firefox or \*iexplore) when